 Chickenpox Varicella Vaccine OR Positive Blood Titer*

-Provide documentation of Varicella disease or proof of immunity by titer, or 2 doses of Varicella vaccine, at least 4 weeks apart.
+Provide documentation of proof of immunity by titer, or 2 doses of Varicella vaccine, at least 4 weeks apart.

 2 MMR (measles, mumps, rubella) Vaccines OR 2 Measles, 1 Mumps, 1 Rubella Vaccine*

 Dose 1 on or after the first birthday; Dose 2 must be at least one month after the first dose.

 If immunization date is not available, a laboratory report of a blood test (titer) showing immunity to Measles, Mumps and Rubella is accepted.
 Vaccine/Titer not required for those born prior to 1957.